 ” The most important shows on TV are the REALITY shows.
 Manufactured icons with very little cultural content to offer.
-We no longer have worthy cultural heroes and icons to look up to.
+We no longer have true cultural heroes and icons to look up to.
 They give us the Housewives, the Jersey Shore airheads, the Kardashians, Paris Hilton, and so on… “

 – says Clayton Patterson and adds: